-Sabrina Mitchell, DO, CAQ, Assistant Director
+Sabrina Mitchell, DO, CAQ, Program Director

 Dr. Sabrina Mitchell was raised, skiing, in Mammoth Lakes, CA. She received her BS in Physiology from UCSD & graduated from University of New England, College of Osteopathic Medicine; residency was at MSU-Sparrow in Lansing, MI.
 She then headed for sunnier climates moving to Farmington, New Mexico where she worked in a community health center, opened a private practice & took on the job of Medical Director for Northwest New Mexico Hospice.
 Sabrina’s passions are hands on Osteopathic Manipulation, Palliative & End of Life care, & Non-Diet Weight Management.
 She is double boarded in Family Medicine and Hospice and Palliative Medicine.
 She has two daughters & enjoys riding her motorcycle, cooking, singing & teaching herself guitar.
 Her family is really enjoying all the great outdoor activities of the Grand Junction area.

 Dr. Tonya Cook is our pharmacy faculty.
 She earned her decorate of pharmacy at the University of New Mexico and then completed a residency in Ambulatory Care at the Asheville VA in North Carolina.
 Dr. Cook’s areas of interest include collaborative care, teaching, mental health, and pain management.
 Outside of work she enjoys reading, hiking and traveling.